opvia/product-challenge/README.md

 - Outcome: something nice, simple and intuitive!
 - Efficiency: don't build anything you don't need to.
 Keep it simple :)

 When to submit: it doesn't need to be a perfect feature.
-You just need to do enough to demonstrate how you'd go about this.
+You just need to do enough to demonstrate how you'd go about this: perhaps enough so that you would be sitting down with a customer you know well and screensharing to get their feedback.

 ## Any questions

 If you have any questions, or anything is unclear please email Will Moss at will.moss@opvia.bio

-Once you’ve completed please send an invite github user hfwm.
+Once you’ve completed please send an invite to your repo to github user hfwm.